apache/maven-resolver/src/site/markdown/remote-repository-filtering.md

 To explicitly set filter basedir, use following setting: `-Daether.remoteRepositoryFilter.${filterName}.basedir=somePath`, where "somePath" can be relative path, then is resolved from local repository root, or absolute path, then is used as is.

+Since Maven 3.9.x you can use expression like `${session.rootDirectory}/.mvn/rrf/` to store filter data along with sources as `session.rootDirectory` will become an absolute path pointing to the root directory of your project (where usually the `.mvn` directory is).

 ### The Prefixes Filter

 The "prefixes" named filter relies on a file containing a list of "repository prefixes" available from a given repository.